Seven hurt, four seriously, in crash on State Highway 1 near Whāngārei

 Advertisement

-SH1 would be closed at Jordan Valley Rd to the north, and Apotu Rd to the south, with diversions in place, she said.
+SH1 was initially closed at Jordan Valley Rd to the north, and Apotu Rd to the south, with diversions in place.